How to easily combine lesson in class with distance learning!!

-Setting up a hybrid class is not that difficult, and you do not need that much to get started.
+Setting up a hybrid class is not too difficult, and there's not much needed to get started.

 Make sure you use a conferencing software that allows you to share your screen.
 That being said combining different applications during a lesson can be challenging.
-To help you out, we've built a conferencing tool into i3LEARNHUBthat allows you to communicate with your students, share your board & any other application with the entire class and that gives you the opportunity to teach and manage your class!
+To help you out, we've built a conferencing tool into i3LEARNHUBthat allows you to communicate with your students, share your board, and any other application with the entire class which that gives you the opportunity to both teach and manage your class!

 You can combine numerous tasks using i3LEARNHUBin a hybrid classroom setup:

-Make notes on the IWB while the students follow everything step by step.
+Make notes on the Interactive Whiteboard while the students follow everything step by step.

-Students can participate in the instruction segment on the board, including the students at home as they can all have access to the whiteboard tools.
+Students can participate in the instruction segment on the board, even the students at home, as they can all have access to the whiteboard tools.

-Share documents, work sheets, websites, ... directly with the students in the classroom and at home.
+Share documents, worksheets, or websites directly with the students in the classroom and at home.

 Record the lesson and then share it with your class.

-Manage your class: lock students, let them speak, put the whole class on "mute".
+Manage your class: let students speak, put the whole class on "mute".
 In short, it's as if all children are live in the classroom again.

-4) How does a hybrid classroom look like?
+4) What does a hybrid classroom look like?

 The actual classroom setup depends on the number of students that you have in your class.
-With fewer students present in the classroom, it is more than possible to work from 1 room to respect the social distancing between students.
+With fewer students present in the classroom, it is possible to work from 1 room to respect the social distancing between students.
 If you have a lot of students present in your class, it may be best to split them into 2 smaller groups.
-In both cases you have a connection with the all the both students at home & in room using the conferencing software or i3LEARNHUB.
+In both cases you have a connection with both students at home and in-room using the conferencing software or i3LEARNHUB.